Fire and rescue services

 Register with the Global Disaster Alert and Coordination System to receive alerts on major disasters.

-Your policy needs to cover all overseas medical costs, including medical evacuation.
+Your policy needs to cover all overseas medical costs, including hospital stays and medical evacuation.
 Be aware that most hospitals and doctors overseas do not accept Australian or other health insurance.
-The Australian Government won't pay for these costs.
+The Australian Government won't pay for these costs or get involved in any commercial disputes.

 Confirm: